 A question I’m often asked is, “Do Google Ads work?”
 The answer is yes and no. Google ads can be a major revenue generator for a small business or it can quickly become a money pit if you aren’t aware of the pitfalls.

-And in this video I’ll show you how to increase your odds at having greater results from your Google ads, and common mistakes that you need be aware of.
+In this article, Do Google Ads Work For Small Business?, I’ll show you how to increase your odds at having greater results from your Google Ads.
+I will also discuss the common mistakes that you need be aware of.

-I’m being serious.
-There is nothing on earth that will drive leads like Google ads for business but they require some strategy that’s pretty straightforward and if you follow these 4 important steps your chances of generating a positive cashflow from Google will be greater.
+This is straightforward if you follow these 4 important steps.
+Your chances of generating a positive cash flow from Google will be greater.

-First let’s look at what successful business are doing on Google.
+First, let’s look at what successful business is doing on Google:

-Lowes and Home Depot both spend of $50 Million per year on Google ads.
-The list goes on for example Yelp spends millions and resells the leads to small businesses.
-Home advisor does the same thing.
+- Lowes and Home Depot both spend of $50 Million per year on Google ads.

-So it’s important to understand that the consumer’s buying journey is often started through Google and so that’s where a cornerstone of your marketing effort should be.
+So it’s important to understand that the consumer’s buying journey is often started through Google.
+That’s where a cornerstone of your marketing effort should be.

 But the problem is that everyone in your industry wants those precious leads but the ones who are successful are the ones with good strategy.